Self-Compassion and Psychological Well-Being

-In this Web Conference, Dr. Kristin Neff will present research and theory on self-compassion, which has been strongly associated with positive states such as life satisfaction and happiness, and negatively associated with maladaptive states such as depression and anxiety.
+In this web conference, Dr. Kristin Neff will present research and theory on self-compassion, which has been strongly associated with positive states such as life satisfaction and happiness and negatively associated with maladaptive states such as depression and anxiety.
 Dr. Neff will explain the differences between self-compassion and self-esteem, self-pity, and self-indulgence.
 She will also discuss the ways in which self-compassion is more effective and powerful as a motivational tool than self-criticism.
 The efficacy of Mindful Self-Compassion, a program developed recently by Dr. Neff and her colleague Chris Germer, will be demonstrated by data from a randomized controlled trial.
-Ample time for questions and answers will be provided throughout this live event for participants to chime-in and interact.
-In addition, a few simple tools will be highlighted for people--clients and clinicians alike--to respond in kind, compassionate ways when experiencing painful emotions.
-It is normal for people to want to avoid pain, however letting pain in--and responding compassionately to one’s own imperfections without harsh self-condemnation--is essential for living happier and more fulfilling lives.
+Ample time for questions and answers will be provided throughout this live event for participants to chime in and interact.
+In addition, a few simple tools will be highlighted for people--people in therapy and clinicians alike--to respond in kind, compassionate ways when experiencing painful emotions.
+It is normal for people to want to avoid pain, however, letting pain in--and responding compassionately to one’s own imperfections without harsh self-condemnation--is essential for living happier and more fulfilling lives.

 In short, participants will be able to listen to the event by calling in to our teleconference center.
 Prior to the event, all participants will be sent an email with instructions on how to login to the teleconference and video conference center.
 This event will include lecture, interaction, and question and answer periods.
 A recording of the event, including video, will be made available within one week after the conclusion of the live event.

 All are available to GoodTherapy.org members at no additional cost.